mathesar-foundation/mathesar/docs/docs/install/docker-compose/index.md

             docker compose -f docker-compose.yml up caddy-reverse-proxy -d
             ```

+1. Create a superuser
+    ```bash
+    # Run the Django `createsuperuser` command.
+Refer https://docs.djangoproject.com/en/4.2/ref/django-admin/#createsuperuser
+    docker exec -it mathesar_service python manage.py createsuperuser
+    ```
+    A prompt will appear to ask for the superuser details, fill in the details to create a superuser.
+At least one superuser is necessary for accessing Mathesar.

 1. (Optional) Start the Upgrade server to enable upgrading the docker image using the Mathesar UI.

     === "Linux"